asdtha/asdtha/README.md

 </table> -->

 <h3 align="left">My name is Thairy</h3>
-<h4> :computer: I'm currently working as a Cloud Infrastructure Engineer</h4>
+<h4> :computer: I'm currently working as a Cloud Infrastructure Engineer in the fintech industry</h4>

 <!--
 ---